magley/mocker-hub/README.md

 1) You can optionally regenerate the certificate in `/distribution/certs`.

-2) Build and run: `docker compose up--build`.
+2) Build: `docker compose build`

+3) Run: `docker compose up`

-3) Use debug data while developing.
-On the first run, while the database is empty, visit [localhost:8000/api/v1/dummy](localhost:8000/api/v1/dummy) (do this just once).
+4) Use debug data while developing.
+On the first run, while the database is empty, visit [http://localhost:8000/api/v1/dummy](http://localhost:8000/api/v1/dummy) (do this just once).

 ### Nginx and the web app